 A dark bay colt from the first crop of the regally-bred stallion Imagining struck West Point's buying team as their steal of the OBS April sale.

-The colt is a Maryland-bred, and he will be based right at home with trainer Kelly Rubley, whose star continues to rise in the Mid-Atlantic and increasingly on a national scale, as she has an intriguing candidate for the Preakness Stakes with Alwaysmining, who extended his win streak to 6 races by dominating the Federico Tesio Stakes by 11 1/2 lengths on April 20.
-The gelding has won six times in seven starts with Rubley after previously going 1-for-6 with two different trainers.
+The colt is a Maryland-bred, and he will be based right at home with trainer Kelly Rubley, whose star continues to rise in the Mid-Atlantic and increasingly on a national scale, as she has Alwaysmining, who won six races in a row, including the Federico Tesio Stakes by 11 1/2 lengths on April 20.

 Rubley trains stakes winner General Downs for West Point.